NTS051205/Online_Shop_OOP/README.md

 ## Recent Updates

 ### **Stock Management in Checkout**
-- The program now ensures that product stock is updated after a successful checkout.
+- The program ensures that product stock is updated after a successful checkout.
 - During checkout, if the quantity purchased exceeds available stock, an error message is displayed, and the checkout process is halted for that product.
 - Inventory changes are saved back to the file to ensure data persistence.

 ### **Enhanced Order Processing**
 - Administrators can now view detailed order summaries and update order statuses to reflect current progress.
 - Orders are stored in a structured format for easy retrieval and updates.

+### **Promotion Management**
+- The program now includes options to edit and delete promotions.
+- When creating or editing promotions, the system displays all products and current promotions for reference.

 ---